BFH92/front_stacker/README.md

   <p>
     <a href="https://www.thehackingproject.org/"><img src="https://i0.wp.com/chromebooklive.com/wp-content/uploads/2018/11/the_hacking_project_logo.png?resize=620%2C171&ssl=1" width="20%" alt="thp_tlogo"/></a>
   </p>
-  This App was brought to you for our final projet at The Hacking Project Bootcamp 😃, hit the logo for more infos!
+  This App was brought to you for our final projet at The Hacking Project Bootcamp 😃, hit the logo above for more infos!
 </div>
 </br></br>